Family, Health, Relationships, School

 It also spilled over into her dating life, when she started looking for love in the wrong places.

-The bullying that started in primary school got worse in secondary school when Qi Qi hung out with a girl who was “crude and used vulgarities”, and belonged to a gang.
+The bullying that started in primary school got worse in secondary school when Qi Qi hung out with a girl who was “crude and used vulgarities”, and who belonged to a gang.

 Yearning to be “loved and accepted”, Qi Qi put up with the pressure from this girl to date a boy from the gang.